ilyach12/department-app/README.md

 ```
 git clone https://github.com/ilyach12/department-app.git
 ```
 after this you need move into folder with source code and build war files.
-For that you just need to run build.bat.
+For that you just need to run build.bat(Windows) or build.sh(Ubuntu).
 Now you need launch this war files on Tomcat server and configure context path for client as "/", for server "/server".
-After that you can use client on next URL`s:
+After that you can use application on next URL`s:

 ## For client:
 ### Departments